FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 So you had a bout of hormonal or cystic acne when you were a teen - maybe even just a run-of-the-mill breakout.
 Luckily, those days are long gone, but now you have the acne scars and hyperpigmentation to remind you of it (ugh).
+If you're stuck with blemishes from years ago and looking to start fresh, it's time to start exploring hyperpigmentation treatments.

 These might seem like permanent and unwelcome ghosts of breakouts past, but they don’t have to be.
+Read on to find out how to get rid of hyperpigmentation for good.

 Acne scars are caused by too much uneven collagen production in the dermis where you had the spot.
 Microneedling can help even out that collagen by making small micro-wounds in the skin that force it to produce healthy collagen and elastin that will reform the skin.